Monk Feats

 Your intense focus and spiritual discipline grant you additional reserves of ki.

-Benefit: You gain 3 additional ki points.
+Benefits: You gain 3 additional ki points.
 These ki points recover when you finish a short or long rest.

 Falling Stone Technique